Steve-Fry/AdventOfCode2019/README.md

 # Summary
 I'm using this as an oppertunity to start learning some C#, this should sit quite nicely alongside powershell for situations where I need higher performance.

-This isn't pretty, and won't stand up to scrutiny, but is keeping me entertained in when I have some free time.
+This isn't pretty, and won't stand up to scrutiny, but is keeping me entertained when I have some free time.

 # Issues
  * IntcodeVM is overcomplicated (but works).